josefophe/AmazinQuiz/README.md

 - **Time Constraints:** Limited time impacted the ability to implement all planned features.
 A Proof of Concept (PoC) approach was adopted, focusing on core functionalities.

 - **Perfectionism:** Initially, there was a tendency to prioritize perfection over providing a PoC.
 A shift towards achieving a viable proof of concept helped overcome this challenge.

+## Limitations

+- The Dapp currently has limitations in storing multiple questions simultaneously.
+It uses the setDoc library, allowing only one question to be stored at a time.
+Future versions may consider using setManyDocs for bulk storage.
+- The feature to view quiz questions is currently under development.
+Users may experience limitations in accessing detailed quiz information.

 ## Future Enhancements